Making Team Performance Dialogues A Priority

 • Integration with strategy and employee involvement at multiple levels drives organizational effectiveness.
 The system will not work when executed by managers in fragments.

-• Performance management predicts employee and business success.
+• Performance management is a key predictor of both employee and business success.

-• Results show that the average performance management system improves the ability of employees to achieve their goals by 10%.
+• Results show that the average performance management system improves employees' ability to achieve their goals by 10%.
 That is substantial for even average work by managers.

-7. Train managers on giving feedback.
-We find that most managers resist performance management because they are uncomfortable with the process and lack the skills to give honest feedback to employees.
-All managers have fears and those fears primarily revolve around 1) the need for (job) security, 2) the need for control, or 3) the need for acceptance.
-By understanding this, you can develop direct training to help each manager overcome the particular fear that overrides their ability to be successful with their employees.
-For instance, managers in need of acceptance and approval need to understand that being liked and being effective can be the same thing.
-It is the manager who allows his need for acceptance override his effectiveness - is one who is ultimately not respected by his employees.
-The manager in need of control will not lose control by helping employees better understand their job and how to think on their own.
+• Train managers on giving feedback.
+We find that most managers resist performance management because they are uncomfortable with the process and lack the skills to provide honest feedback to employees.
+All managers have fears, and those fears primarily revolve around 1) the need for (job) security, 2) the need for control, or 3) the need for acceptance.
+By understanding this, you can develop targeted training to help each manager overcome the specific fear that hinders their ability to be successful with their employees.
+For instance, managers who need acceptance and approval must understand that being liked and being effective can be the same thing.
+It is the manager who allows his need for acceptance to override his effectiveness and is ultimately not respected by his employees.
+The manager in need of control will not lose control by helping employees better understand their job and how to think independently.
 Without autonomy, controlling managers will end up with a team of “yes” members who are afraid to perform without exact direction.
-Therefore, with control-based managers, productivity will slow down and the ability to achieve desired results with not be realized.
+Therefore, with control-based managers, productivity will slow down, and the ability to achieve desired results will not be realized.

 Previous